Dr. M. Kathleen Holmes, Ph.D.

 I see clients Monday through Saturday between the hours of 8am and 8pm via telehealth.
 I do not currently offer in-person services.

 I am fully licensed as a psychologist in VA and NC.
-As a PsyPact member psychologist, I am permitted to provide therapy via telehealth to patients in the following states: AL, AZ, AR, CO, DE, District of Columbia, GA, IL, KS, KY, ME, MD, MN, MO, NE, NV, NH, NJ, NC, OH, OK, PA, TN, TX, UT, VA, and WV.
+As a PsyPact member psychologist, I am permitted to provide therapy via telehealth to patients in the following states: AL, AZ, AR, CO, Commonwealth of the Northern Mariana Islands, CT, DE, District of Columbia, GA, ID, IL, IN, KS, KY, ME, MD, MI, MN, MO, NE, NV, NH, NJ, NC, OH, OK, PA, TN, TX, UT, VA, WA, WV, WI, & WY.
 I am based in VA.

 My graduate training at St. John’s University in diverse Queens, NY helped me to develop a culturally sensitive approach to psychotherapy, which I continue to prioritize in my work.
 During my training, I gained experience practicing in a variety of clinical settings, including a community mental health clinic, a college counseling center, a residential substance abuse treatment program, an acute inpatient psychiatric unit, and a state psychiatric hospital.
 More recently, I spent seven years working for the Department of Veterans Affairs in various clinics.

 Prior to focusing more on clinical practice, I trained and worked in several research settings (e.g., the National Institute of Mental Health and various academic departments).
 My strong background in clinical research helps me stay informed of the latest developments in the field, and I strive to apply these developments in my therapy practice.